Program Overview

 - Age of Enlightenment: Study the intellectual and political reformation that swept Europe in the 17th and 18th centuries, focusing on the revolution of modern, natural science, the rise and fall of absolute government and the development of a new liberal philosophy.

-Download the Four-Year Guide and Projected Course Rotation.
+Download the Four-Year Curriculum Guide, Academic Catalog, and Projected Course Rotation.

-You are also encouraged to apply for membership in Phi Alpha Theta.
-This academic honor society promotes the study of history through dedicated research, positive teaching experience, publication of ideas and the exchange of learning and ideas among historians
+You may also apply for membership in Phi Alpha Theta.
+This academic honor society promotes the study of history through dedicated research, positive teaching experience, publication of ideas and the exchange of learning and ideas among historians.
+Members plan events and have opportunities for leadership roles.

 - Civil Service